techtalkdc/CodeOfConduct/README.md

-The Node.dc community is made up of a mixture of professionals and volunteers with different levels of understanding and personal beliefs.
+The Tech Talk DC community is made up of a mixture of professionals and volunteers with different levels of understanding and personal beliefs.
 This diversity is one of our strengths, and in an effort to enrich and protect our community we’ve enacted this Code of Conduct to be followed during all events, online dicussions on forums and chatrooms, and code projects (including issue discussions and pull requests).

-Node.dc is dedicated to providing a harassment-free community experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
+Tech Talk DC is dedicated to providing a harassment-free community experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
 We do not tolerate harassment of community participants in any form.
 Sexual language and imagery is not appropriate for any community venue, including talks, hack nights, and in public spaces such as bars.
 Community participants violating these rules may be sanctioned or expelled from events and the online meetup community without a refund (if applicable) at the discretion of the community organizers.

 Harassment includes verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion; sexual images in public spaces; deliberate intimidation, stalking, following, harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.